ufjschool/ob-s14/drafts/final/queens + energy.md

 *

-Erik, 22, arrives at Maude’s about ten minutes after I do.
+Erik arrives at Maude’s about ten minutes after I do.
 With short brown hair neatly styled, a trimmed beard and a modest button-down shirt, he blends seamlessly into the small crowd of college-age coffee-drinkers poring over books and creating a low hum of chatter.

 He’s reserved and low-key.
 There’s a hint of a southern drawl to his voice.
 But he is direct and unabashed as he tells me about his drag queen alter ego, Jazzmine Divine.